damiantw/laravel-roles/README.md

 ###### Wish List

-* Cache User Authority Set
+* Cache User authority set
 * hasAuthority Blade directive
 * Protect all of a controllers actions automatically using a convention
 * Better Exception handling